sekrupke/bi-mini-project-p02/README.md

   * Extract data fields from Thesis Details HTML-Export (complex HTML-Parsing)
 * Transform the extracted data fields as needed
 * Merge the data fields from the different files
+* Expand the merged data with relevant data fields
+  * Export date of the thesis (export folder date)
+  * Removal/ Termination date of thesis
 * Import the data into the database by SQL insert statements

 For the extraction of data from the HTML-Exports complex functions were needed, whereas the CSV files were read into